 The term “normal reaction” itself leads some students to construct alternative conceptions.
 If the term “normal” is not explicitly linked with the mathematical concept of orthogonality, then a meaning can be constructed that there is somewhere an “abnormal” force.
 Unless the matter is explicitly considered with students, many will make most unfortunate links with Newton’s Third Law through the term “reaction”, and conclude that gravity and normal reaction for a book on a table are an action-reaction pair.
 (This incorrect construction is also made by some teachers, and even the occasional school physics textbook writer.)
-Other alternative conceptions likely to be found in beginning physics students are: in any system that a physicist would describe as in ‘equilibrium’ there are no forces of any form (crudely, ‘no motion means no force’); the only force involved with a book on a table is gravity, the book remains at rest because the table is just “rigid” or “in the way”; when the book is placed on a rigid table nothing about the table changes so it makes no sense to even think about forces; gravity exerts the same force on everything (and so there is no mystery in the table being able to support either one book or many books seemingly without bending); gravity must be stronger than any upwards force or the book would float.
+Other alternative conceptions common in beginning physics students are: in any system that a physicist would describe as in ‘equilibrium’ there are no forces of any form (crudely, ‘no motion means no force’); the only force involved with a book on a table is gravity, the book remains at rest because the table is just “rigid” or “in the way”; when the book is placed on a rigid table nothing about the table changes so it makes no sense to even think about forces; gravity exerts the same force on everything (and so there is no mystery in the table being able to support either one book or many books); gravity must be stronger than any upward force or the book would float.
 Also a significant difficulty, although hardly an alternative conception, is a common tendency to not see the need to describe a force in terms of what object exerts the force and what object the force is exerted on (e.g. [15, 16, 17]).

 Table 1.
 Some differences between real world and physical models.